cdt-eth/blog/blog/content/blog/The-React-Times/index.md

 - Add Typescript
 - Add Tailwind CSS
+- Unit Testing with Jest
+- End-to-end testing with Cypress
+- clean up CSS file
 - Refactor `Masthead` component to use React Router
   - eliminate page reload when clicking new section (on-fetching new data)
-- clean up CSS file